Skip to main content

 systemctl status keepalived.service

-Congratulations!
 You now have a cluster that routes traffic evenly between web servers and is capable of failing over to a backup system for high availability.
+Although this is a minimal network setup, you could use this same process to add more web servers or additional load balancers as your network scales.

 Last updated